gmarti-web/gmarti-web.github.io/collections/_greener-redlands-proposal/greener-redlands-proposal.md

 * Solar panels in Southern California, on average, [pay for themselves in five years](https://wattbuy.com/en/solar/california/redlands/).
 * In the event of an earthquake, Redlands City Hall can continue operating and aiding the community.
-* Increasing green energy's percentage of overal energy generation means less greenhouse gases and a healthier environment.
+* Increasing green energy's percentage of overall energy generation means less greenhouse gases and a healthier environment.

 By approving this proposal, you will not only improve Redlands's energy portfolio; you will also decrease Redlands's carbon footprint.
 As our carbon footprint becomes more critical to consider, these kinds of proposed initiatives become more important.
 Redlands owes it to its community to lead the way in green energy initiatives.

 Thank you for considering this proposal.
-We are looking forward to disucssing the matter further and are awaiting your decision.
+We are looking forward to discussing the matter further and are awaiting your decision.